mundschenk-at/comment-mail-kb/tutorials/2015/8-sso-integration.md

 [![2014-11-23_23-12-49](https://cloud.githubusercontent.com/assets/1563559/5162096/49c3c2b6-7366-11e4-99b9-2fe6e9412c6d.png)](https://cloud.githubusercontent.com/assets/1563559/5162096/49c3c2b6-7366-11e4-99b9-2fe6e9412c6d.png)

+### Step 4.
+Configure App Settings

-**Step 4.** Once the App has been created, find the "Settings" tab for your new Twitter App, and pull up the current list of details that you just entered.
+Once the App has been created, find the "Settings" tab for your new Twitter App, and pull up the current list of details that you just entered.
 Here you will find an additional config. option that was not available during initial App creation.
 This box MUST be checked to allow SSO to work w/ Twitter.

 [![2014-11-23_23-16-01](https://cloud.githubusercontent.com/assets/1563559/5162109/c080680a-7366-11e4-9e95-7d6f26460dcd.png)](https://cloud.githubusercontent.com/assets/1563559/5162109/c080680a-7366-11e4-9e95-7d6f26460dcd.png)

+### Step 5.
+Obtain oAuth Key/Secret

-**Step 5.** The last step is to obtain your oAuth Key/Secret for the Twitter App, and give those details to your installation of Comment Mail™.
+The last step is to obtain your oAuth Key/Secret for the Twitter App, and give those details to your installation of Comment Mail™.
 Here are a couple of screenshots to help you with this part.

 [![2014-11-23_23-20-03](https://cloud.githubusercontent.com/assets/1563559/5162159/5232795a-7367-11e4-81b9-ffc892645c52.png)](https://cloud.githubusercontent.com/assets/1563559/5162159/5232795a-7367-11e4-81b9-ffc892645c52.png)

 [![2014-11-23_23-21-46](https://cloud.githubusercontent.com/assets/1563559/5162166/8ba10698-7367-11e4-8758-a337184e5696.png)](https://cloud.githubusercontent.com/assets/1563559/5162166/8ba10698-7367-11e4-8758-a337184e5696.png)

-[\[back to services list\]](#-services)
+_[\[back to services list\]](#-services)_

 ---